-Exploring, competing, serving, playing, climbing and worshiping: students in Houghton's unique setting augment their central educational experience through participation in a vibrant community life.
+Exploring, competing, serving, playing, climbing and worshiping: Students in Houghton's unique setting augment their central educational experience through participation in a vibrant community life.
 The Student Activities Office seeks to enrich the student experience through a various means.
 Some of our activities encourage service, some contribute to the educational mission of Houghton College and others are for pure fun.
-Students have the opportunity to cultivate their leadership skills, to participate in cultural, athletic, co-curricular and spiritual opportunities and to join or lead one of 30+ campus clubs and organizations (see below).
-In addition to a wide variety of options, Houghton's 1300 acres of woodland offers rich opportunities for exploring on horseback, crosscountry skis and hiking trails.
-Our ropes and initiatives course is used for physical education, leadership development and draws visitors from around Western New York.
+Students have the opportunity to cultivate their leadership skills; participate in cultural, athletic, co-curricular and spiritual opportunities; and join or lead one of 30+ campus clubs and organizations (see below).
+In addition to a wide variety of options, Houghton's 1,300 acres of woodland offer rich opportunities for exploring on horseback, cross-country skis and hiking trails.
+Our ropes and initiatives course is used for physical education and leadership development and draws visitors from around Western New York.

-Our rural location both contributes to and necessitates one of the greatest distinctives of our students' experience - a dynamic, residential campus community.
-It is the goal of the Student Activities Office to offer and oversee a comprehensive and vibrant array of experiences and opportunities which reflect the ethos of our academic community.
+Our rural location both contributes to and necessitates one of the greatest distinctives of our students' experience: a dynamic residential campus community.
+It is the goal of the Student Activities Office to offer and oversee a comprehensive and vibrant array of experiences and opportunities that reflect the ethos of our academic community.

-CAMPUS ACTIVITIES BOARD (CAB)
+Campus Activities Board (CAB)

-Coordinated by the Student Activities Office, this board works with groups across campus to coordinate a wide array of quality on-campus entertainment reflecting the Christian character and geographic setting of our community.
+Coordinated by the Student Activities Office, CAB works with groups across campus to coordinate a wide array of quality on-campus entertainment reflecting the Christian character and geographic setting of our community.